fntz/fntz.github.io/_posts/2017-06-29-akka-patterns-and-antipatterns.markdown

 ```

-For solution i use the next solution:
+For solution I use the next sample:

 ```scala